Ma-Pe-Ma/Drink-Cooling-Visualizer/ReadMe.md

 A CMake project is added to the repository which should configure and then build without problems.

-The app has the following dependencies which don't need additional configuring:
+The app requires the following dependecies (which do not need further configuring):
 * [GLFW](https://www.glfw.org/) - utility used to create OpenGL contexts, and windows
 * [glm](https://github.com/g-truc/glm) - a maths library for graphics
 * [Dear ImGui](https://github.com/ocornut/imgui) - an immediate mode GUI library
 * [Tiny Color Map](https://github.com/yuki-koyama/tinycolormap) - a simple header-only library used to create color maps

-These dependencies have to be configured before building:
-* [GLAD](https://glad.dav1d.de/) - an OpenGL Loading Library, [generate](https://glad.dav1d.de/) source and headers and place them in the [src](./) folder
+* [GLAD](https://glad.dav1d.de/) - an OpenGL Loading Library, which was [generated](https://glad.dav1d.de/) here

-* [this shader class](https://learnopengl.com/code_viewer_gh.php?code=includes/learnopengl/shader.h) - used to handle shaders easily, place it in the [src](./) folder
+The app should also compile without problems to WebAssemby build with Emscripten.

 ## Developer notes
 This is a simple hobby project which should not be taken seriously.
 I do not plan to improve the functionality of this application.